The Robert Noyce Teacher Scholarship Program

 - Requires you to teach for two years in a high-need school within the first 8 years after your graduation (see application for definition of "high need")

-Please open the application below in Adobe Acrobat (to get a free version of Adobe Acrobat Reader, click here).
-Complete the form, save it as “YourLastNameNoyceYearofApplication” - example "SmithNoyceSpring2013" and email it, along with digital copies of the following documents, to Noyce@nau.edu
+Please DOWNLOAD the application below in Adobe Acrobat (to get a free version of Adobe Acrobat Reader, click here).
+After you have downloaded the application and saved it to your computer, complete the form, save it as “YourLastNameNoyceYearofApplication” - example "SmithNoyceSpring2013" and email it, along with digital copies of the following documents, to Noyce@nau.edu

 1) A letter of interest explaining: a.) motivation for pursuing a career in mathematics/science education. b.) career goals after you graduate.

-2) Transcripts from NAU and other college‐level institutions documenting progress toward degree completion.
+2) Unofficial transcripts from NAU and other college‐level institutions documenting progress toward degree completion.

 3) A letter of recommendation from either a faculty member (NAUTeach students) or an employer or a relevant reference (CMOST & MAT‐S students) familiar with your work ethic and commitment to STEM education.